auth0/docs/articles/connections/social/line.md

 ### Set up your app in LINE

-Follow the instructions in the [Getting started with LINE Login](https://developers.line.biz/en/docs/line-login/getting-started/).
+1. Follow the instructions in the [Getting started with LINE Login](https://developers.line.biz/en/docs/line-login/getting-started/).

-While setting up the channel in LINE for your app, make sure you save the **Channel ID** and the **Channel Secret**.
+2. While setting up the channel in LINE for your app, make sure you save the **Channel ID** and the **Channel Secret**.

 ### Create and enable a connection in Auth0

-[Set up the Bitbucket social connection](/dashboard/guides/connections/set-up-connections-social) in Auth0.
+[Set up the LINE social connection](/dashboard/guides/connections/set-up-connections-social) in Auth0.
 Make sure you have the **API key** and the **API secret key** generated.

 ### Test the connection